sadasystems/ngm_gcp_infra/README.md

 ## TL;DR

-If you just need to just go, you know how to execute this code already, and don't wish to read all the info below ( *strongly-recommended* ), simply run the following commands from the top-level directly.
+Run the following commands from the top-level directly.

+These commands assume you are already authenticated with your GCP user, or a service account.

 Provision all infrastructure:
 ```bash